FGasper/p5-Wasm-Wasm3/README.md

 [wasm3](https://github.com/wasm3/wasm3) takes a different tactic from the aforementioned “big dogs”: whereas those are all JIT compilers, wasm3 is a WebAssembly _interpreter_.
-This makes it quite small and fast/simple to build, which lets you run WebAssembly on small devices or OSes that something bigger may not support.
+This makes it quite small and fast/simple to build, which lets you run WebAssembly in environments that something bigger may not support.
 Runtime performance lags the “big dogs” accordingly, of course.

 This distribution includes wasm3, so you don’t need to build it yourself.